openhwgroup/cva6/docs/04_cv32a65x_design/source/port_branch_unit.rst

    * - ``resolve_branch_o``
      - out
-     - Branch is resolved, new entries can be accept by scoreboard
+     - Branch is resolved, new entries can be accepted by scoreboard
      - ID_STAGE
      - logic